openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Verifiers MUST validate the VP Token in the following manner:

 1. Validate the format of the VP Token as defined in (#response-parameters) and verify the contents depending on the language used in the Authorization Request:
-   1. If VP Query was used, ensure that the set of VPs returned satisfies all required Credential Sets (and optionally other Credential Sets).
+   1. If DCQL was used, ensure that the set of VPs returned satisfies all required Credential Sets (and optionally other Credential Sets).
    1. If Presentation Exchange was used, determine the number of VPs returned in the VP Token and identify in which VP which requested VC is included, using the Input Descriptor Mapping Object(s) in the Presentation Submission.
 1. Validate the integrity, authenticity, and Holder Binding of any Verifiable Presentation provided in the VP Token according to the rules of the respective Presentation format.
 See (#preventing-replay) for the checks required to prevent replay of a VP.
 1. Perform the checks on the Credential(s) specific to the Credential Format (i.e., validation of the signature(s) on each VC).